Declaration of Independence (New Zealand)

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.

-- Read Chapter 1.
-An independent land - New Zealand to 1840 from the ebook An illustrated history of the Treaty of Waitangi by Claudia Orange.
+Or go to An illustrated history of the Treaty of Waitangi and read Chapter 1: An independent land - New Zealand to 1840.
 This chapter covers the history of New Zealand leading up to the Declaration of Independence.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.